puupee/puupee-api-go/docs/ApplicationLocalizationConfigurationDto.md

 HasLanguageFilesMap returns a boolean if a field has been set.

+### SetLanguageFilesMapNil

+`func (o *ApplicationLocalizationConfigurationDto) SetLanguageFilesMapNil(b bool)`

+ SetLanguageFilesMapNil sets the value for LanguageFilesMap to be an explicit nil

+### UnsetLanguageFilesMap
+`func (o *ApplicationLocalizationConfigurationDto) UnsetLanguageFilesMap()`

+UnsetLanguageFilesMap ensures that no value is present for LanguageFilesMap, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)